 The Off-Highway Vehicle Advisory Committee (OHVAC) will meet

 June 6th at 1:00 pm at the Wingate, Helena MT.

 The OHV grant program is not accepting applications at this time.
 The deadline to apply was February 28, 2020.
 The next grant cycle begins November 2020.

 Current OHV Grant Application Cycle – OPEN

-- OHV Safety, Ethics and Education - Includes projects such as a local club or friend group providing safety & educational training in local schools, providing other safety & training materials to the recreating public (brochures, film/video production, posters, signage, educational outreach), or other similar projects.
+- Safety & ethics projects such as a local club or friend group providing safety & educational training in local schools,

-All OHV Program grant applicants must register as a user and submit their grant applications online at Montana WebGrants.
+All applicants must register as a user and submit their grant applications online at Montana WebGrants.